lakshmansrikanth/youtube2mp3/README.md

 hoa-youtube
 ===========

-Captures live stream from Hangout On Air - embed it on a website or convert that to mp3.
+PHP script which captures latest video from youtube and converts that to mp3.

+Requires 'youtube-dl' file in Current Working Directory

+Requires ffmpeg